JoshMJohnson/Portfolio-Josh-Johnson/Chess/README.md

     1.)
 Click on the link provided below

     2.)
-Download Account_Manager.zip that was pulled up on Google Drive after clicking link
+Download Chess.zip that was pulled up on Google Drive after clicking link

     3.)
 Open the zip file that was just downloaded